Doveymd/100-days-of-code/log.md

 **Thoughts** Tomorrow I will play with the thumb nails.
 I am not even sure where to begin.

 **Link(s) to work**:http://codepen.io/Doveymd/full/OWJoVG/

+### Day7:Jan 10 2017

+**Today's Progress**:  Trying to code thumbnails using bootstrap.
+Getting my butt handed to me.

+**Thoughts** I will try again tomorrow.
+Maybe I will use a different sight for reference.

+**Link(s) to work**:
+### Day6:Jan 9 2017

+**Today's Progress**:  Got the buttons on portfolio to work!I used bootstraps buttons for the links to my social media.
+I used CSS for the text right before the buttons.
+Have to admit, I like the way they look.

+**Thoughts** Tomorrow I will play with the thumb nails.
+I am not even sure where to begin.

+**Link(s) to work**:http://codepen.io/Doveymd/full/OWJoVG/